a4lamber/airbnb-fullmoon-sentiment-analysis/notes/project_notes.md

 ## ETL

-Due to perpetual license and single node computing limitation of a database, it makes sense for us to extract the data outside of the database, to perform transformation before we load it into a database.
+Due to perpetual license and single node computing limitation of a database back in 1980s, it makes sense for us to extract the data outside of the database, and then to perform transformation before we load it into a database.

 The schematics is shown here